gbenga504/chat-app/README.md

 - I think the solution can be built for production and hosted locally or remotely while Gzipped to enhance performance, this is an area that can be improved upon

-- Currently, we do not handle scenarios where a user has a bad network and tries to send a message.
-As an improvement, we can use a background service using service workers to organize retries
+- Currently, I did not handle scenarios where a user has a bad network and tries to send a message.
+As an improvement, I can use a background service using service workers to organize retries

 - Errors are not properly being handled yet